-What’s the Difference Between Residential and Commercial Real Estate Transactions?
+What are Some Differences Between Residential and Commercial Real Estate Transactions?

 Commercial real estate transactions involve properties that are used for business purposes.
 This type of property includes office buildings, hotels, warehouses and vacant land.
 The due diligence process is different for commercial real estate.
 There are specialized inspections, and an income & expense analysis for the property must be completed.
 In addition, lending for commercial real estate purchases is guided by different standards than those that apply to residential properties.